magento/devdocs/src/guides/v2.3/extension-dev-guide/security/mass_assignment.md

 When a client only provides `first_name` and `last_name` properties, this code will perform as expected, but it is vulnerable to mass assignment attacks.

-First one is possible through the `id` property.
-Users are only meant ot be able to edit their own data BUT here an attacker can set an `id` in their request.
-The`$user` object's ID will be overwritten, so when you call `$dbConnection->updateTable()` instead of having ID from `$authContext` you'll have an arbitrary ID from the HTTP request This will allow an attacker to override data of any user in your system!
+The first vulnerability is through the `id` property.
+Users are meant to be able to edit only their own data BUT here an attacker can set an `id` in their request.
+The`$user` object's ID will be overwritten, so when you call `$dbConnection->updateTable()`, instead of having the ID from `$authContext`, you will have an arbitrary ID from the HTTP request.
+This will allow an attacker to override data of any user in your system!

-The second one is possible via `is_admin` property.
-Clearly the property was meant to be writable only by other admins and maybe even by using another page/endpoint.
+The second possible vulnerability is through the `is_admin` property.
+Clearly, the property was meant to be writable only by other admins, and maybe even by using another page/endpoint.
 Using the code above, an attacker can set `"is_admin": true` inside a request and gain admin access when you save the user record.

 Given the `users` table structure, and depending on your application's logic, `email` can also be a vulnerable property.
 An attacker might be able to change their email to any other address without confirming it first.

-## Magento
+## Mass Assignment and Magento
 If you are not careful and, especially, if you use legacy approach it is easy to make yourself vulnerable to mass assignment.